rbutenuth/fpl/doc/lambdas-and-funcions.md

 # Lambdas and Functions

 You call a functions by evaluating a list.
 The first element of the list is evaluated.
-When it is a function, it will be called with the remaining list elements as parameters.
+When the result of its evaluation is a function, it will be called with the remaining list elements as parameters.
 So

 ```
 (+ 3 4)
 ```

 Evaluates to `7` in the following steps: First, the symbol `+` is evaluated.
-The result is the built-in function "add".
+The result is the built-in function `add`.
 It will evaluate its parameters `3` and `4`.
-When you evaluate a number in fpl, it will evaluate to itself.
+When you evaluate a number in FPL, it will evaluate to itself.
 After that, the two numbers will be added and the result `7` is returned.

 One of the steps sounds to be irrelevant here but will be important later: The parameters are passed to the function "as is".
 They are _not_ evaluated at this moment!
 They are evaluated when they are needed within the function.
-For this reason, all parameters are passed together with their context to a function and evaluated on demand.
+For this reason, all parameters are passed together with their context and evaluated on demand.
 That's called lazy evaluation and important for some features which will be discussed later.

 ## Define Lambdas and Functions